See below for the full set of SEAI guidelines for applying for the Solar Panels PV Grant

 “Company” means the company offering services who is required to be registered to the Scheme.

-The Registered Company is the business the homeowner has a contract with to complete the
+The Registered Company is the business that has a contract with the homeowner to complete the

 “Grant” means the funds eligible for payment under the scheme.